SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 - Leave the execution of the Additional Unit Tests switched off.
 - Switch the execution of the Release stage on.
 - Switch the execution of the Deploy to Cloud Foundry step on.
 - Replace the placeholders in with the values of the space in the Cloud Foundry environment to which you want to deploy.
-You can get the values for <YOUR ORG NAME>, <YOUR SPACE NAME>, and <YOUR CLOUD FOUNDRY API ENDPOINT> from your subaccount overview in the SAP BTP cockpit:
+You can get the values for <YOUR ORG NAME>, <YOUR SPACE NAME>, and <YOUR CLOUD FOUNDRY API ENDPOINT> from your subaccount overview in the SAP BTP cockpit.
 - Leave the Upload to Cloud Transport Management step switched off.
+Select the credentials from the drop down that you had created earlier for the SAP BTP.
 - Choose *Create*.

  ![add credentials](./images/cicd6.png)